Diffusion Approximation for an Overloaded X Model Via a Stochastic Averaging Principle: Preliminaries

 \subsection{A Sequence of Overloaded Markovian X Models}

 We consider a sequence of overloaded Markovian X models, indexed by superscript $n$.
 There are two customer classes and two service pools.
 We are looking at these models during the overload incident, after the arrival rates have changed.
 The arrival rates are considered fixed, but the system is typically not yet in its new steady-state during the overload (assuming that the overload would persist).
 For each $n$ and $i = 1,2$, there is a class-$i$ Poisson arrival process with rate $\lambda^n_i$.
 Customers have limited patience, and may abandon when waiting in queue.
 The times to abandon are i.i.d. exponential variables with rate $\theta_i$ for each class-$i$ customer in queue.
 Service pool $j$ has $m^n_j$ homogeneous agents (servers).
 Service times of class-$i$ customers by pool-$j$ agents are mutually independent and exponentially distributed with rate $\mu_{i,j}$, $i,j = 1,2$.
 The abandonment and service rates are independent of $n$.
+We mention that we make no assumptions on the four service rates and, in particular, we do not assume that the {\em weak inefficiency} condition holds, namely, that $\mu_{1,1}\mu_{2,2} \ge \mu_{1,2} \mu_{2,2}$.
+This condition was key to our analysis in \cite{PeW09a}, but here we study a more general system.